We don’t support this browser anymore.

 Its nimbleness at bringing products to market, combined with a broad manufacturing footprint, facilitate R&D based relationships with local & regional (L&R) customers.
 These have more specialised end products which can enjoy higher growth rates.

 This can also help Croda navigate trade restrictions and tariffs.
-In the US for example 70% of sales are manufactured there too.
+In the US, for example, 70% of sales are manufactured there too.
 The direct risk’s been further managed so far through a tariff surcharge to customers.
 It’s the broader impact of tariffs on the global economy that could be a bigger threat, and while the prospect of an all-out trade war looks to have diminished, the longer-term impact of increases in import duties is yet to be assessed.

-Looking ahead Croda’s well exposed to some attractive growth drivers.
+Looking ahead, Croda’s well exposed to some attractive growth drivers.
 It’s well known for providing delivery systems for mRNA-based medicines such as Pfizer’s COVID 19 vaccine.
 Regulatory headwinds in the US have caused some uncertainty for the pharmaceutical industry which has weighed on sales.
-But we remain positive on the long-term outlook for drug development which is a key demand driver for Croda’s products in this space.
+But we remain positive on the long-term outlook for drug development, which is a key demand driver for Croda’s products in this space.

 In consumer care, growing demand for more sustainable cosmetics, flavours and fragrances plays well to Croda’s strengths.
-However there remain pockets of weakness in certain markets.
+However, there remain pockets of weakness in certain markets.
 Croda’s not totally immune to economic conditions.

 Robust cashflows and reasonable debt levels are other attractions.
-While cash generation did deteriorate in the first half, this was partly due to one-off factors and we’re hopeful that the group’s actions to improve cash management will pay off, which should help support the 4% yield.
+While cash generation did deteriorate in the first half, this was partly due to one-off factors and we’re hopeful that the group’s actions to improve cash management will pay off, which should help support the 4.3% yield.
 But there are no guarantees.

-Croda International key facts
+Croda key facts

-• Forward price/earnings ratio (next 12 months): 18.4
+• Forward price/earnings ratio (next 12 months): 16.9

-• Ten year average forward price/earnings ratio: 25.3
+• Ten year average forward price/earnings ratio: 25.2

-• Prospective dividend yield (next 12 months): 4.0%
+• Prospective dividend yield (next 12 months): 4.3%

 • Ten year average prospective dividend yield: 2.2%